perl-net-saml2/perl-Crypt-OpenSSL-SignCSR/README.md

 Timothy Legge, <timlegge@cpan.org>

-# COPYRIGHT AND LICENSE
+# COPYRIGHT

 Copyright (C) 2023 by Timothy Legge
 Copyright 1995-2022 The OpenSSL Project Authors.
 All Rights Reserved.

+I did not write any OpenSSL related code I simply copied and pasted the work of the OpenSSL project's openssl code until I arrived at a XS based module that could create a certificate from a Certificate Signing Request.

+&#x3d; head LICENSE

 Licensed under the Apache License 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html

-I did not write any OpenSSL related code I simply copied and pasted the work of the OpenSSL project's openssl code until I arrived at a XS based module that could create a certificate from a Certificate Signing Request.